Project timeline

 The minimum disconnection amount is one of a range of consumer protections in the National Energy Customer Framework to assist customers who may be struggling to pay their energy bills.

-The minimum disconnection amount provides a baseline level of disconnection protections to all energy customers in the National Energy Customer Framework, which applies in the ACT, NSW, Queensland, South Australia and Tasmania.
 Under rule 116(1)(g) of the National Energy Retail Rules, the AER sets the minimum amount that must be outstanding before a customer can be disconnected for non-payment of a bill, provided that the customer has agreed with their retailer to repay the amount.
 This amount is currently $300 (including GST) and has been in place since the National Energy Customer Framework was introduced in 2012.
 The amount was last reviewed by the AER in 2017.

 Background